-- SPRUCE scientists defined the measurements needed to assess the response of the biological communities to warming and elevated CO2 treatments.
-To implement the experimental design a wide range of in-situ continuous and discrete measurements were identified as necessary for the control of the experimental conditions and the quantification of ecosystem responses to the treatments. - The instruments and infrastructure needed for these measurements include: meteorological tower-based CO2/H2O sampling and analysis systems, air temperature and relative humidity probes, precipitation gauges, wind speed and direction instruments, solar radiation sensors; subsurface soil moisture and temperature sensors, water level and conductivity sensors; continuous vegetation sap flow and dendrometer sensors; - and companion data loggers to record and report the data.
+SPRUCE scientists defined the measurements needed to assess the response of the biological communities to warming and elevated CO_2 treatments.
+To implement the experimental design a wide range of in situ continuous and discrete measurements were identified as necessary for the control of the experimental conditions and the quantification of ecosystem responses to the treatments.

+The instruments and infrastructure needed for these measurements include meteorological tower-based $\rm CO_2/H_2O$ sampling and analysis systems, air temperature and relative humidity probes, precipitation gauges, wind speed and direction instruments, solar radiation sensors, subsurface soil moisture and temperature sensors, water level and conductivity sensors, continuous vegetation sap flow and dendrometer sensors, and companion dataloggers to record and report the data.
 Present plans call for deployment of approximately 1100 sensors and associated instruments.

-All equipment assets are registered and tracked in the ORNL's Facility Service Center (FSC) system.
+All equipment assets are registered and tracked in the ORNL (Oak Ridge National Laboratory) Facility Service Center (FSC) system.
 The FSC tracks project-determined schedules for preventive maintenance and calibration services, notifies the instrument custodian, and captures details of the accomplished tasks.
-The FSC system tracks and reports equipment details like maintenance histories, replacement histories, calibration records, and preventive maintenance schedules.
+The FSC system tracks and reports equipment details like maintenance histories, replacement histories, calibration records, and preventive maintenance schedules as well.
 All reports and records from the FSC system can be exported for integration and coupling with the SPRUCE measurement data.